< Back to Glossary

 What is transaction laundering?

+Transaction laundering is slightly different to money laundering.
 Transaction laundering is where criminals create legitimate transactions as a means to launder illicit goods.

 Imagine a criminal selling weapons or drugs.
-They can’t set up an online merchant that advertises the selling of these goods but they could set up a website that ‘sells’ niche items that appear to be legitimate.
+They can’t set up an online merchant that advertises the selling of these goods, but they could set up a website that ‘sells’ niche items that appear to be legitimate.

 Once the order goes through, the transactions appear to be above board.
 However, the purchase has actually been placed for the illicit goods sold by the criminal.
 Because it appears to be a legitimate website to a financial institution, it therefore satisfies the KYC checks they have in place.